dkainer/RWRtoolkit/README.md

 *Note: add in details about where to find the CLI scripts in /bin/library ??*

-## Running RWRtools
+## Running RWRtoolkit

 ### General:

-RWRtools enables RandomWalk with Restart (RWR) on both homogenous and heterogeneous multiplex networks.
+RWRtoolkit enables RandomWalk with Restart (RWR) on both homogenous and heterogeneous multiplex networks.
 A heterogeneous network is used when integrating multiple network sources; for example in building a multiplex network with a gene-to-gene network and a disease-to-disease networks and combining them by defining a gene-to-disease network which serves as the bi-partite edges.
-RWRtools provides functions for both creating the muliplex networks and running RWR.
+RWRtoolkit provides functions for both creating the muliplex networks and running RWR.

 ### Usage Options:

-The tools provided by RWRtools can be used either directly in R or by use of command line scripts.
-The R functions follow the convention of `RWRtools::RWR_func` such as `RWRtools::RWR_make_multiplex`.
-View help with `?RWRtools::RWR_make_multiplex`.
+The tools provided by RWRtoolkit can be used either directly in R or by use of command line scripts.
+The R functions follow the convention of `RWRtoolkit::RWR_func` such as `RWRtoolkit::RWR_make_multiplex`.
+View help with `?RWRtoolkit::RWR_make_multiplex`.
 The command line scripts are available in `./inst/scripts` and can be used with `Rscript` such as `Rscript run_make_multiplex.R`.
 Run `Rscript run_make_multiplex.R -h` to view the help.
 You can use these scripts from any location, but remember